 Operating Agreement FAQs

-As per Section 8816 of the Pennsylvania LLC Act, an Operating Agreement isn’t required for an LLC in Pennsylvania.
+As per Section 8816 of the Pennsylvania LLC Act, an Operating Agreement isn’t required for an LLC under Pennsylvania law.

 But while it’s not required in Pennsylvania to conduct business, we strongly recommend having an Operating Agreement for your LLC.